 Lead: Prof. Todd Braje, San Diego State University

-Discussants: Dr. Sam ‘Ohu Gon, Senior Scientist and Cultural Advisor, Nature Conservancy, Hawai’i; Dr. Jack Kittinger, Director, Hawai’i Program, Conservation International; Emeritus Prof. Patrick V. Kirch, University of California, Berkeley
+Discussants: Dr. Sam ‘Ohu Gon, Senior Scientist and Cultural Advisor, Nature Conservancy, Hawai’i; Dr. Jack Kittinger, Director, Hawai’i Program, Conservation International; Dr. Seth Quintus, University of Hawai’i at Manoa

 3. What are the future challenges for island ecology and evolution?